divyavut/Ansible/ConfigurationManagement.md

 3 servers, 3 records
 mysql.dev.divyavutakanti.com --->
 backend.dev.divyavutakanti.com --->
 frontend.dev.divyavutakanti.com ---->
-divya.vut

 #### Ansible

-Ansible is main for configuring the servrs but it can also connect to any system if module is available
+Ansible is main for configuring the servers but it can also connect to any system if module is available

+- ansible connects to aws using accesskeys and secret access key and as ansible is developed by python, ansible needs python libraries(sdk)to connect to aws. those libraries are boto3, botocore.
+- By default, aws cli is installed in every ec2 instance.

 #### Ansible Roles